-I am particularly proud that Modern Liverpool 1907 (shown here) was acquired by Merseyside Maritime Museum last year as a result of my Maritime Tales column in the Liverpool Echo.
+I am particularly proud that Modern Liverpool 1907 (shown here) was acquired by Maritime Museum as a result of my Maritime Tales column in the Liverpool Echo.
 The owner of this important oil painting rang me after I wrote about several historic views of Liverpool in our collections.
 He revealed that he had this large oil painting showing the city at the height of its Edwardian prosperity.

 Ships of all sizes can be seen around the waterfront in this stunning aerial view of the bustling port.
 The city panorama was painted by Walter Richards as part of Liverpool’s 700th anniversary celebrations.
 There is a fascinating wealth of detail, particularly around the Pier Head, Prince’s Stage and nearby docks, some of which have long vanished.